mimt88/RestockEZ/README.md

 3. Fresh alts!
 FreeAlts.PW reuses their alts, but theres a way to find out if the alt is fresh or not so we just do that.

 So why wait?
 Download it today!

+# How do you install it?
+On the right side of your screen, there should be a thing called releases, install the exe file.
+Ignore the fact that it flags windows defender, it opens the database in your default browser so I'd understand why windows defender flags it.